Appreciating the unloved; environmental seeing & learning, natural and otherwise:

 A park has been dedicated to a woman who befriended the homeless, loved low desert “scrub” (common creosote), and organized the neighborhood to rebuild a local desert park.

-Four sculptures are created by perfecting greatly enlarged miniscule parts of creosote flowers, leaves, seeds, and buds.
+Four sculptures are created by perfecting greatly enlarged minuscule parts of creosote flowers, leaves, seeds, and buds.
 Bronze sculptures appear along a tertiary but heavily utilized desert path through the park.

 Text is added describing amazing attributes of the plant, such as its ability to produce 30 million flowers in a life span, and how its resin is being tested to cure cancer and HIV.